Powered by RND

 Have I got a story for you!
 Award winning Music Historian and host of the chart topping Ongoing History of New Music Podcast Alan Cross unleashes his next amazing podcast.
 In every episode Alan Cross takes you inside unbelievable true stories of crime, murder, scandal, strange deaths, unexplainable events, and the general mayhem from the music industry through the decades.There is a lot of bad behavior that needs to be talked about.
 It’s a one-of-a-kind podcast featuring true crime stories from the world of music.

-Listen to Uncharted: Crime and Mayhem in the Music Industry, 48 Hours and many other podcasts from around the world with the radio.net app
+Listen to Uncharted: Crime and Mayhem in the Music Industry, Uncover: Calls From a Killer and many other podcasts from around the world with the radio.net app

 Get the free radio.net app